 The organisation has been through a few iterations but is known today as Takemusu Iwama Aikido.
 From it’s beginnings the organisation has grown to over 500 members in the UK, Russia and Europe.
 In 1994 Tony Sensei received his 5th Dan Taijutsu (body art) and 4th Dan Bukiwaza (aiki weapons) from Saito Sensei whilst training in Iwama.
 He was later honoured with the 5th and highest level Bukiwaza award and asked to continue to teach Iwama weapons and to maintain the highest standards for this core element of Aikido.

 In November 2002, Sensei Sargeant was delighted to be awarded his Aikikai 6th Dan from the Hombu dojo and in 2006 Sensei Sargeant affiliated with the Takemusu Aikido Association.
-The TAA are dedicated to the development and dissemination of Aikido based on the highest ideals of the Morihei Ueshiba (O-Sensei) and does this by continuing and promoting the Founder’s traditional teaching and training methods as passed on by his longest direct disciple, Morihiro Saito, Shihan.
+This association was dissolved in 2023.
+Sensei Sargeant continues to s of the Morihei Ueshiba (O-Sensei) and does this by continuing and promoting the Aikido of Founder, Morihei Ueshiba (O-Sensei) and training methods as passed on by his longest direct disciple, Morihiro Saito, Shihan.

 Sensei Sargeant is head of Takemusu Iwama Aikido, Greece and Russia and it is his goal to locate and list as many Iwama schools as possible allowing new students to easily find an Iwama club wherever they are in the UK, Europe and the World.
 This is an on-going project.